 A package, replicating data to a data warehouse will run successfully and load data.
 However:

-For some data sources Skyvia supports deleting a record from the database when a record is deleted in the cloud source when incremental updates are enabled.
+For some data sources Skyvia deletes a record from the database when a record is deleted in the cloud source when incremental updates are enabled.
 This feature is supported only for data sources and objects, for which Skyvia can obtain the information about deleted records.
-For example, replication can apply deletes for soft deleted records in Salesforce (but not hard deleted records), or for deleted records in Dynamics CRM if audit is enabled for them.
+For example, replication applies deletes for soft deleted records in Salesforce (but not hard deleted records), or for deleted records in Dynamics CRM if audit is enabled for them.